-Pursuant to the request of the Pennsylvania Securities Commission, Mr. Jensen has agreed that 4,365,000 shares of his escrowed Common Stock would be canceled by the Company and would no longer be issued and outstanding unless one of the following occurs (i) the bid price of the Common Stock equals or exceeds \$1.75 for 30 consecutive trading days at any time during the period of July 1, 1996 through June 30, 1998; or (ii) the Company's cumulative operating income (before taxes, dividends, or extraordinary items) per share of Common Stock (on a fully diluted basis) at any time after July 1, 1994, through June 30, 1998, equals or exceeds \$.18.
-Mr. Jensen has agreed that an amount equal to 1,030,000 shares of his escrowed Common Stock (rather than 4,365,000 shares) would be canceled if (i) at any time after July 1, 1994 and prior to June 30, 1998, the Company's cumulative operating income per share of Common Stock is at least \$.12 but less than \$.18 and Mr. Jensen affirmatively elects to have this provision apply, or (ii) on June 30, 1998, the Company's cumulative operating income per share of Common Stock since July 1, 1994 is at least \$.12 but less than \$.18.
+Mr. Jensen has agreed that 4,365,000 shares of his escrowed Common Stock would be canceled by the Company and would no longer be issued and outstanding unless one of the following occurs: (i) the bid price of the Common Stock equals or exceeds \$1.75 for 30 consecutive trading days at any time during the period of July 1, 1996 through June 30, 1998; or (ii) the Company's cumulative operating income (before taxes, dividends, or extraordinary items) per share of Common Stock (on a fully diluted basis) at any time after July 1, 1994, through June 30, 1998, equals or exceeds \$.18.
+Mr. Jensen has agreed that an amount equal to 1,030,000 shares of his escrowed Common Stock (rather than 4,365,000 shares) would be canceled if at any time after July 1, 1994 and prior to June 30, 1998, the Company's cumulative operating income per share of Common Stock is at least \$.12 but less than \$.18.
 See "Risk Factors - Charge to Income in the Event of Release of Escrow Shares."

-For purposes of computing the Company's cumulative operating income, all operating results prior to July 1, 1994 are ignored, and the cumulative operating income is deemed to be zero on and as of such date.
-Subject to the minimum escrow period for all executive officers and directors (until January 5, 1997), Mr. Jensen's Common Stock will be held in escrow until the earlier of the satisfaction of any of the above conditions (in which event no shares, or only 1,030,000 shares, would be canceled), or June 30, 1998.
+Subject to the terms of the escrow agreement, Mr. Jensen's Common Stock will be held in escrow until the earlier of the satisfaction of any of the above conditions (in which event no shares, or only 1,030,000 shares, would be canceled), or June 30, 1998.
 Unless and until any such shares would be canceled, and subject to the restrictions on sale or transfer pursuant to the escrow arrangement, Mr. Jensen has retained all rights pertaining to such shares, including voting rights.

-Prior to the date hereof, Mr. Jensen cancelled an aggregate of 2,305,000 shares of Common Stock which had been owned by him and which had been held in escrow pursuant to the above arrangements.
+Prior to the date hereof, Mr. Jensen cancelled an aggregate of 2,305,000 shares of Common Stock which had been owned by him and which had been held in escrow and were subject to cancellation pursuant to the above arrangements.
 See "Certain Transactions."
 Prior to such cancellation, a maximum of 6,670,000 shares (rather than 4,365,000 shares as currently provided) were subject to cancellation.